clarksonchang/teacher-student-api/README.md

     npm test
     ```

-7. If you ran the server in development mode, you can test that the server is alive and can respond.
+7. If you ran the server in development mode, you should see the following message:
+    ```
+    Server (DEVELOPMENT) is listening on port 3000
+    ```
+    Test that the server is responsive by opening a new terminal, and typing the following command
+    ```bash
+    curl localhost:3000/api
+    ```
+    You should get the following JSON response:
+    ```json
+    { "message": "I am alive" }
+    ```
+8. You can now proceed to use the endpoints defined in the next section.

 ## Link to API endpoints